FAQs

 • Who must enroll in Medicaid Managed Care?

 Most NC Medicaid beneficiaries have been enrolled in the NC Medicaid Managed Care program.
-Some people will stay in NC Medicaid Direct (formerly known as fee-for-service).
+Some people will stay in NC Medicaid Direct.
 They will not need to choose a health plan.
 Those who are now in managed care should have received a new Medicaid ID card and other important information from their new health plan.
 If you have not received information, please call the Enrollment Broker at 833-870-5500 or visit ncmedicaidplans.gov.

 • Who has the option to choose a health plan?